sebklaus/profiler/README.md

 ## Installation
-To add Omni to your Laravel application, add the following to your `composer.json` file:
+To add Profiler to your Laravel application, add the following to your `composer.json` file:

     "juy/profiler" : "dev-master"